light-on-shadow/nautilus-thumbnail-generator/README.md

 Once installed, the Nautilus Thumbnail Generator will start automatically and monitor the specified directory (default is ~/Pictures).
 Thumbnails will be generated in the appropriate cache directory and used by Nautilus or other file managers that follow the FreeDesktop.org thumbnail specification.

+**First run can take a long time to generate all thumbnails, depends on the scope as well**

 ## Uninstallation

 To uninstall the Nautilus Thumbnail Generator, follow these steps: